aadilmallick/mi-notes/docs/islam-fundamentals/Sunnah.md

 6. Lie down on your right side, put hand under the cheek, and say this dua:
 	![](https://www.webpagescreenshot.info/image-url/_k6QNCcY0)

-### Entering the bathroom

-Here are the general rules when using the bathroom:
+### uSING THE BATHROOM

-- Do not remember Allah.
+When using the bathroom, do not remember Allah.
 You should never take any books with Allah's name written inside into the bathroom.

 But here is the sunnah:
 1. Enter the bathroom with the left foot
 2. Say this dua